-the elapsed time between the orbiting satellite's initial or reference position (e.g., post-mission orbit) and orbit demise/reentry.
-The orbit's decay is typically represented by the reduction in perigee and apogee altitudes (or radii) as shown in Figure 1.
+NOTE 1 An example of the orbiting satellite's reference position is the post-mission orbit.

+NOTE 2 The orbit's decay is typically represented by the reduction in perigee and apogee altitudes (or radii) as shown in Figure 1.

-Figure 1: Sample orbit lifetime decay profile
+Figure 1 - Sample of orbit lifetime decay profile